-In the case of the largest singular value $\bmm{H}_{Q} = \bmm{0}$ and an optimized subspace bound is given by minimizing the dual over the negative semi-definite cone $\bmm{H}\left(\bmm{\mu}\right)\preceq 0$.
-Lower bounds on $\sigma_{1}$ can be similarly determined by beginning with the lower bound of Eq.~(2) of the main text and following an analogous sequence of steps. \\ \\ Minimization of the upper bound determined by Eq.~\eqref{eq:mainFormUpperBound} for subsequent singular values is equated with the optimization program
+$\bmm{H}_{Q} = \bmm{0}$ for $\sigma_{1}$, and an optimized subspace bound is given by minimizing the dual over the negative semi-definite cone $\bm{\mu}\cdot\bmm{H}\preceq 0$.
+Lower bounds on $\sigma_{1}$ can be similarly determined by beginning with the lower bound of Eq.\;\eqref{eq:CFWeigbounds} and following an analogous sequence of steps. \\ \\ Minimization of the upper bound determined by Eq.\;\eqref{eq:mainFormUpperBound} for subsequent singular values is equated with the optimization program

-As $\bmm{H}\left(\bmm{\mu}\right) - \mu_{Q}\bmm{H}_{Q}\preceq 0$ and $\bmm{H}_{Q}^{2} = \bmm{H}_{Q}$ are equivalent to
+As $\bm{\mu}\cdot\bmm{H} - \mu_{Q}\bmm{H}_{Q}\preceq 0$ and $\bmm{H}_{Q}^{2} = \bmm{H}_{Q}$ are equivalent to

-with $\bmm{P}_{k}$ a positive semi-definite rank-one matrix with unit eigenvalue, $\bmm{T}_{ij}$ standing for $\left(\bmm{\delta}_{i}\otimes\bmm{\delta}_{j}+ \bmm{\delta}_{j}\otimes\bmm{\delta}_{i}\right)/2$, and $\bmm{\delta}_{j}$ a vector having value one at position $j$ and zero at all other indices, Eq.~\eqref{eq:genSubspaceOpt} is again a QCQP.
-Any feasible point of Eq.~\eqref{eq:genSubspaceOpt} yields a bound on $\sigma_{n}$.
+with $\bmm{N}_{k}$ a positive semi-definite rank-one matrix with unit eigenvalue, $\bmm{K}_{ij}$ standing for $\left(\bmm{\delta}_{i}\otimes\bmm{\delta}_{j}+ \bmm{\delta}_{j}\otimes\bmm{\delta}_{i}\right)/2$, and $\bmm{\delta}_{j}$ a vector having value one at position $j$ and zero at all other indices, Eq.\;\eqref{eq:genSubspaceOpt} is again a QCQP.
+Any feasible point of Eq.\;\eqref{eq:genSubspaceOpt} yields a bound on $\sigma_{n}$.